SeanDS/dcc/docs/source/cli.rst

     Show or hide a download progress bar.
 For small files the progress bar may not be shown.
 By default this is enabled.

-.. option:: -n, --dry-run

-    Perform a trial run of a potentially destructive operation, making no real changes.

 .. option:: -v, --verbose

     Increase the program's verbosity.
 This can be specified multiple times to further